btschwertfeger/BiasAdjustCXX/README.md

 1.)
 For adjusting data using the linear scaling, variance scaling or delta method and the `--no-group` flag:

 > You have to separate the files by month and then apply the correction for each month individually.
 > e.g. For 30 years of data to correct, you need to create a data set that contains all data for all Januaries and then apply the adjustment for this data set.
-After that you have to do the same for the rest of the months (see `example_adjust.run.sh`).
+After that you have to do the same for the rest of the months (see `/examples/example_adjust.run.sh`).

 2.)
 Formulas and references can be found below and at the implementation of the corresponding functions.